return42/sphkerneldoc/linux_src_doc/kernel/rcu/tree_c.rst

 critical sections can occur in irq handlers in idle, a possibility handled by \ :c:func:`irq_enter`\  and \ :c:func:`irq_exit`\ .)

-We crowbar the ->dynticks_nesting field to zero to allow for the possibility of usermode upcalls having messed up our count of interrupt nesting level during the prior busy period.

 If you add or remove a call to \ :c:func:`rcu_idle_enter`\ , be sure to test with CONFIG_RCU_EQS_DEBUG=y.